 Languages › French How to Conjugate "Descendre" (to Go Down, Descend) Share Flipboard Email Print Anchiy / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated August 13, 2018 The French verb descendre means "to go down" or "to descend."
 Its resemblance to the English makes it an easy word to remember, now you just need to know how to conjugate it.
 A quick lesson will show you how to transform this verb into the simplest and most common conjugations.
 Conjugating the French Verb Descendre Descendre is a regular -RE verb and it follows a relatively common pattern.
 The same infinitive endings you see here can be applied to words like perdre (to lose) and vendre (to sell).
 That makes learning each new word just a little easier than the last.
 In the simplest conjugations, you will add a new ending for each subject pronoun according to the present, future, or imperfect past tense.
 This is as simple as an -s for the je present tense "je descends" to mean "I go down" or -rons to the nous future tense "nous descendrons" to mean "we will go down."
 Subject Present Future Imperfect je descends descendrai descendais tu descends descendras descendais il descend descendra descendait nous descendons descendrons descendions vous descendez descendrez descendiez ils descendent descendront descendaient The Present Participle of Descendre When you add -ant to the verb stem descend-, the present participle descendant is formed.
 It is a verb, of course, yet you might also find it useful as an adjective, gerund, or noun at times.
 The Past Participle and Passé Composé Beyond the imperfect, you can also use the passé composé to express the past tense "went down" or "descended."
 To do so, attach the past participle descendu, to the appropriate conjugate of the auxiliary verb être.
 It comes together quite easily: "I descended" is "je suis descendu" and "we went down" is "nous sommes descendu" More Simple Descendre Conjugations to Know There are more common conjugations of descendre that you might find useful as well.
 For example, when the action of descending is subjective or uncertain, employ the subjunctive verb mood.
 In similar fashion, if the action depends on something else happening, the conditional verb mood is used.
 Primarily found in literature and other formal French writing, it's a good idea to at least familiarize yourself with the passé simple and the imperfect subjunctive forms.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je descende descendrais descendis descendisse tu descendes descendrais descendis descendisses il descende descendrait descendit descendît nous descendions descendrions descendîmes descendissions vous descendiez descendriez descendîtes descendissiez ils descendent descendraient descendirent descendissent Descendre can also be used in the imperative form for commands and requests.
 When using this, keep the sentence short and drop the subject pronoun: use "descends" rather than "tu descends."
-Imperative (tu) descends (nous) descendons (vous) descendez Continue Reading This French Verb Conjugation Is Not Too "Confusing" Learn It and This "Disparaître" Lesson Won't "Disappear" How Do You Conjugate "Détendre" (to Release) in French?
-You'll Find a French Lesson on "Désirer" Quite "Desireable" How Do You to Conjugate the French Verb "Rentrer" (to Return)?
-Learn How to Conjugation "Plaire" (to Please) in French "Listen" for the Simple "Écouter" Conjugations Learn How "Grossir" Is Conjugated in French You'll "Pick Up" the "Cueillir" Conjugations Before You Know It How Do You Conjugate the Verb "Rire" (to Laugh) in French?
-How Do You Conjugate "Worry" in (Inquiéter) in French?
-You're Going to "Conquer" This French Verb Conjugation How Do You Conjugate "Coudre" (to Sew) in French?
-How Would You Conjugate "Exister" in French?
-Use "Guérir" to Say "Cured" or "Healing" in French How Do You Conjugate the French Verb "Penser" (to Think)?
+Imperative (tu) descends (nous) descendons (vous) descendez Continue Reading You'll "Pick Up" the "Cueillir" Conjugations Before You Know It Learn It and This "Disparaître" Lesson Won't "Disappear" You're Going to "Conquer" This French Verb Conjugation How Do You to Conjugate the French Verb "Rentrer" (to Return)?
+Use "Guérir" to Say "Cured" or "Healing" in French You'll Find a French Lesson on "Désirer" Quite "Desireable" Let Us "Provide" You With a Simple "Fournir" Conjugation Lesson Learn How "Grossir" Is Conjugated in French How to Conjugate the French Verb for Create Learn How to Say "Respected" in French What Are the French Conjugations of "Essuyer"?
+How Do You Conjugate the Verb "Marcher" in French?
+How Would You Say "to Close" in French?
+How to Conjugate "Ranger" (to Arrange) in French How Do You Conjugate "Détendre" (to Release) in French?
+How Do You Conjugate "Visiter" (to Visit) in French?